sage-code/maj/maps/fruits.md

 All fruits are nouns, and have an invariable form.

-* Most fruits are terminated with "e".
+* Most fruits are terminated with "a" (singular) "e" plural.
-* Some fruits can borrow "s" from other languages.
+* Some fruits can borrow "s" from other languages
+* For  fruits that are very sweet we ad "as" or "os" to the end.
+* Fruits that are not terminated in "a" do not have plural form.

 **Level 1**